-Revised HIPAA regulations, affected by the Health Information Technology for Economic and Clinical Health (HITECH) Act, a part of the American Recovery and Reinvestment Act (ARRA) of 2009, and Omnibus rule published in 2013, are always included in our training.
-To meet the HIPAA audit checklist requirements, issues by the Department of Health and Human Services (DHHS), Office of e-Health Standards and Services, our instructors (HIPAA consultants) are very helpful.
-To better understand the relevance of HIPAA to information systems’ infrastructure and initiatives towards HIPAA Security & Privacy compliance, our training provides complete guidelines.
+Our training also covers revised HIPAA regulations influenced by the Health Information Technology for Economic and Clinical Health (HITECH) Act, a component of the American Recovery and Reinvestment Act (ARRA) of 2009, and the Omnibus Rule of 2013.
+Our instructors, who are HIPAA consultants, provide guidance to meet the requirements outlined in the HIPAA audit checklist issued by the Department of Health and Human Services (DHHS), Office of e-Health Standards and Services.

 This training will prepare you for HIPAA Certification of Certified HIPAA Privacy Security Expert (CHPSE), Certified HIPAA Security Expert (CHSE), Certified HIPAA Privacy Expert (CHPE), and Certified HIPAA Privacy Associate (CHPA).